Utilizing Academic Service-Learning pedagogy

 - A stand-alone, one-time project that does not relate to the course learning goals.

 Are you new to AS-L or have you already agreed to collaborate with a company or organization for your course?
 Interested in using AS-L but unsure of where to start?
 The following information can help.
 And, as always, we are here to assist.
-Please contact our AS-L Coordinator, Jenice Meyer.
+Please Contact Us.

 Memorandums of Agreement list the outcomes of the partnership and course learning goals, which should align with each other: